pachyderm/pachyderm/doc/docs/master/how-tos/developer-workflow/index.md

 ## Data Workflow - Load Your Data into Pachyderm

-You need to add your data to Pachyderm so that your pipeline runs your code against it.
-You can do so by using one of the following methods:
+Adding data to Pachyderm is the first step towards building data-driven pipelines.
+There are multiple ways to add data to a Pachyderm repository:

 * By using the `pachctl put file` command
 * By using a special type of pipeline, such as a [spout](../../concepts/pipeline-concepts/pipeline/spout/) or [cron](../../concepts/pipeline-concepts/pipeline/cron/)